koslo/node-red-contrib-time-controller/README.md

 ### Use previous state of event on reload

-If this is checked, the Time Controller will emit the last state of events on reload.
+If enabled then the Time Controller will emit the state of the previous event.
 Default: `false`

-### Use rgb mode

-Use [red, green, blue, brightness, ...] instead of a single value for one channel.

 ### Output type

-Returns the output as color value (0 - 255) otherwise in percent.
+If enabled then the input values must be in percentage and will be returned as color value (0 - 255).

 ### possible suncalc events